igormcsouza/full-stack-todo/frontend/README.md

 -> `npm run build`

 Publish the application to a Github Pages.

-I had many issues on the way
-publishing this project, but fortunetly I found this issue which helped me 10 folds!
-The [link](https://github.com/tschaub/gh-pages/issues/345) to anyone which want to take a look.
+It uses a package known as **gh-pages**.
+More information on the main documentation.

 -> `npm run eject`